MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/sb-unbilled-revenue.md

 |License|January 01, CY|December 31 CY+2|100.00|Annually|No|Yes|The customer will be invoiced 100.00 each year.
 The 300.00 total will be recorded upfront as unbilled revenue on the balance sheet and as revenue on the profit and loss.
 Each invoice will reduce the unbilled amount.|
 |Maintenance|January 01, CY|December 31 CY+2|30.00|Annually|Yes|Yes|The customer will be invoiced 30.00 each year.
 The 90.00 total will be recorded upfront as unbilled revenue and deferred revenue on the balance sheet.
 Each invoice will reduce the unbilled amount.
 The deferred revenue will be recognized monthly over 36 months.|

-6. On the **All billing schedules** page, use the **Create journal entry** action to post the contract value to the balance sheet as unbilled revenue.
+6. On the **All billing schedules** page, use **Create journal entry** to post the contract value to the balance sheet as unbilled revenue.
 It will create two journal entries, one for each line on the billing schedule:

 | Unbilled revenue account| Unbilled revenue offset account | Debit amount | Credit amount |
 |:-----|:-----|-----:|-----:|